-The area around Coffs Harbour is packed full of interesting places to visit and stunning locations for setting up camp.
+The area around Coffs Harbour Australia is packed full of interesting places to visit and stunning locations for setting up camp.
 Actually this whole stretch of coast is one gorgeous surf beach after another, one headland with superlative views after another.
-We had come to see Urunga boardwalk, a structure we had heard set Urunga (Oo-run-ga), apart from other seaside towns (thanks to Mel from All Around Oz for the tip).
+We had come to see Urunga boardwalk, a structure we had heard which set Urunga (Oo-run-ga), apart from other seaside towns (thanks to Mel from All Around Oz for the tip).

 Ocean View Hotel Urunga